tenstorrent/tt-studio/app/README.md

 ## Deployment

-The backend app uses docker compose.yml to configure the connection with the host, this included the persistent storage volume, ports, etc
+The backend app uses docker-compose.yml to configure the connection with the host, this included the persistent storage volume, ports, etc

 ```bash
 docker compose up
 ```

-The `startup.sh` script automates the management of the environment variables and docker networks that must be conifgured outside of docker compose.
+The `startup.sh` script automates the management of the environment variables and docker networks that must be configured outside of docker compose.

 ### Environment variables